allanderek/allanderek.github.io/posts/flask-+-coverage-analysis.md

 Notice that the above **waits** for the server process to end.
 Ordinarily the server process has to be killed since it expects to run indefinitely.
-To solve that we add a 'shutdown' route.
+To solve that we add a `shutdown` route.
 This is done in `manage.py`:

+    from app.main import application, database

     def shutdown():
         """Shutdown the Werkzeug dev server, if we're using it.